-The department also has a computing cluster of linux servers.
-All faculty and graduate students in the economics department have an account set up on the department computing cluster.
-The cluster, accessible at cluster.econ.umd.edu, allows students to remotely access, edit, and run STATA, SAS, GAUSS and MATLAB jobs via secure shell.
+The department also hosts a computing cluster running CentOS Linux.
+This cluster allows students to remotely access, edit, and run STATA, SAS, GAUSS and MATLAB jobs via secure shell (SSH).
 Students can also run and compile C and FORTRAN code.
 Students can use the cluster to complete computer-oriented class homework and in their research.
-Every user is allocated 15G disk space.
+Every user is allocated 15GB of disk space.
 A Cluster tutorial session is given during new student orientation.
-Users can find information on cluster capacity as well as basic information about how to log in, how to edit a program, and how to run jobs interactively or in the background at the econ cluster wiki page (https://wiki.econ.umd.edu/doku.php?id=cluster:start).
-Students with questions or comments can post them on the wiki page or email econcluster@umd.edu.
+Access to the computing cluster requires a username and password; incoming students will receive their username and password through department email by the end of August.

-Access to the computing cluster requires a username and password.
-Each incoming class of students will receive their username and password through department email by the end of August.
-Students who have lost this information can email econcluster@umd.edu for help.
+Students who have questions or comments (including lost usernames or passwords) can email econcluster@umd.edu for help.